neuroinformatics-unit/software-skills/_sources/courses/intro-software-dev.md.txt

 The first day of this course will introduce you to the very basics of programming in Python and get you up and running on your own machine.
 No experience is necessary, all you need is a laptop you can install software on.

-The second day of this course will provide some further Python training, and particularly introduce good practices that will pay dividends as you dive deeper into programming.
+The second day of this course will provide further Python training, particularly, introducing good practices that will pay dividends as you dive deeper into programming.